Slick9000/docker-on-termux/README.md

 <br/>

-these are all of the setup tips i can provide for setting up alpine through qemu in termux, docker, tmux window manager, as well as python. i use this setup everyday, and it runs flawlessly once all set up. i urge you to give this a try yourself, it's quite satisfying.
+these are all of the setup tips i can provide for setting up alpine through qemu in termux, docker, tmux window manager, curl, as well as python. i use this setup everyday, and it runs flawlessly once all set up. i urge you to give this a try yourself, it's quite satisfying.

 of course, it is also possible to set up a desktop environment for alpine and view it through vnc, but I won't go through how to set that up here. any youtube video can explain that. this was to assist with things that may be difficult to understand and setup in qemu and alpine for most users.

-however, a list of compatible desktop environments can be found here on the official alpine wiki: https://wiki.alpinelinux.org/wiki/Desktop_environments_and_Window_managers
+however, a list of compatible desktop environments can be found here on the [official alpine wiki](https://wiki.alpinelinux.org/wiki/Desktop_environments_and_Window_managers)!

-if you'd like to give a donation, feel free to do so at:

-{daddy's paypal link from the m3u8 tester repo}